 The second pair of words is Moshee and Muschi.
 Both words are nouns so they are capitalized.
 As we’ve already learned, the ‘sch’ is the same sound as an ‘sh’, perhaps a bit harder.
 A double ‘ee’ is about the same as the ‘i’.
 In fact the ‘i’ in German is pronounced ‘e’ as in be.
 The ‘o’ sounds like the ‘o’ in pot, the ‘u’ like ‘u’ in put.
 Sure there’s a difference but it isn’t very BIG.
 But in German it is, like, MONUMENTAL!
 A Moshee is a mosque and a Muschi is a pussycat without the cat.

 Now, I realize that these words don’t come up that often in a normal conversation.
-But for me, if I can even begin to sniff that any of these words might be on the horizon, I excuse myself and go to he little boys room, where I feel more comfortable, that is, until the cleaning woman asks me to lift my foot as I’m standing at a urinal.
+But for me, if I can even begin to sniff that any of these words might be on the horizon, I excuse myself and go to he little boys’ room, where I skip the possible words, and feel relieved, that is, until the cleaning woman asks me to lift my foot as I’m standing at a urinal.
 That’s Germany!